akarshshri/ChatRoom/README.md

 # ChatRoom
-A basic code for Chatroom. it consist of different Catagories where people can login and select the catagory where they wish to chat.
+A basic code for Chatroom with Login and Registration System. it consist of different Catagories where people can login and select the catagory where they wish to chat.

 # Languages Used
 PHP<br>